ml4economics/classification/KNIME/README.md

 ## KNIME and Jupyter Notebooks

 You can also embed KNIME workflows in Jupyter notebooks.
-Check out https://www.knime.com/blog/knime-and-jupyter.
+Check out the [jupyter folder](jupyter).